wd5gnr/1802UNO/examples/readme.md

 * dice.txt - From QuestData.
 Press Go to roll dice and stop to see the value.
 NOTE: this works because P=0 and X=0 at reboot!
 So 64 is an immediate output command when X==P==0 since OUT reads M[R[X]] and does R[X]++.
 How cool!

 * bcd.txt - My first program published in QuestData!
 You do your decimal data entry (00-99) and press GO to see the result.
-You should be able to press INPUT to do another but the way we don't properly handle data entry while the program is running is preventing that from working.
-So just stop the processor, enter your data, and either reset/go or go/press input to continue.
-An easy fix is in bcd1.txt but I wanted the original and I will eventually fix the data entry issue.
+Now you can enter a new value and press enter.
+The logic, by the way, is 2*(M/4+M/16)+L. Note that this is the same as 2*(5*M/16)+L or 10*M/16+L. Where M=the top digit unshifted and L is the bottom digit.
+So for number 92, M=90 and L=2 (hex).
+Remember 16 is 10 hex so in hex you get 0A*90/10+2.

 * bcd1.txt - Same as above but uses IDL to stop the processor while waiting for input.
+Press run to continue.